adefee/Joker-ESO/README.md

 - **/norris *target***: Add a random joke to your chatbox, with `target` as the subject
 - **/8ball**: Undecided?
 Get advice from the sage 8ball.
 - **/catfact**: Get a random Khaji--err, cat fact in your chatbox.
 Sometimes they're true!
+- **/ready <text>**: Ready checks, but funnier & faster to type!
+Optionally add your own custom prompt instead of a random witty one!
+- And other helpful utilities, like:
+  - **/rl**: Shorthand for /reloadui

 ## Build
 v1.0.1: If you have WinRAR & Windows, there are now two scripts in package.json that semi-automate the build packaging.
 You should create a /dist dir in main dir, then run one of the below: